vanshi-10/Induction-Programme/README.md

 NCC(National Cadet Corps)<br>
 Lecture was given about the same and videos of officers training and marching at Delhi Bagah Border were shown and encouraged students to take part in that.
 ### 3:00pm-4:30pm
-CSE building tour , showed all software labs, interaction with mentors and classmates , exams pattern and got to know about mid semester and end semester exams.<br>
+CSE building tour , showed all software labs, interaction with mentors and classmates .<br>
 HOD OF CSE BRANCH- Dr. Kiran Jyoti greeted us.

 ## 🔗**DAY 2**<br>